 Mostly we assume that this identity is an unquestionable fact, and yet those acquired beliefs are not part of our original nature.
-We take ourselves to be a particular body with a unique personality, and this perspective remains with us as we live our lives.
+ALL THAT WE REFER TO AS We take ourselves to be a particular body with a unique personality, MIND, OUR EMOTIONS - IS NOT and this perspective remains with wHAT WE ARE, ESSENTIALLY. us as we live our lives.
 Taking this person-identity to be true, we perceive ourselves as a separate entity in a world of many other separate entities and objects.